IGITUGraz/SimRecorder/README.rst

 Backends
 ++++++++

-* Redis backend is extremely fast for both reading and writing, as long as you're not storing large (>20MB) numpy arrays
+* Redis backend is extremely fast for both reading and writing, as long as you're not storing large (>20MB) NumPy arrays
 * For storing large numpy arrays, use the HDF5 backend.
 Not that both writing and especially reading back can be much slower.